kylerobertson84/i14-ssiem/README.md

 - Detailed reporting capabilities

 ## Prerequisites
+> [!IMPORTANT]

-Before you begin, ensure you have the following installed on your system:
+> Before you begin, ensure you have the following installed on your system:

 - [Git](https://git-scm.com/downloads)
 - [Docker](https://docs.docker.com/get-docker/)
 - Docker Compose (this will be installed with above)